brainrake/consistent/README.md

 ### Ask

 About the empirical: there is no way to tell for sure wether someone is genuinely experiencing something.
 So we'll just have to accept it on good faith.
 Do you see red?

+Conversely, there is logical truth.
+Tautology.
+Clear rules we can agree on about when we can *say* things consistently.

 ### What does it mean?